livepeer/LIPs/LIPs/LIP-1.md

 community consensus around the proposed idea.

 Parties interested in submitting a LIP are encouraged to vet an idea publicly before actually writing the proposal to save time and to ensure that the idea presented is applicable to the entire Livepeer community.
-Examples of appropriate public forums to gauge interest around an LIP include [the Livepeer subreddit](https://www.reddit.com/r/livepeer), [the issues for this repository](https://github.com/livepeer/LIPs/issues), [the Livepeer Discord channels](https://discord.gg/7wRSUGX) and [the Livepeer forum](https://forum.livepeer.org/).
+Examples of appropriate public forums to gauge interest around an LIP include [the issues for this repository](https://github.com/livepeer/LIPs/issues), [the Livepeer forum](https://forum.livepeer.org/), [the Livepeer Discord channels](https://discord.gg/7wRSUGX) and [the Livepeer subreddit](https://www.reddit.com/r/livepeer).

 After receiving feedback from the community and refining the technical language around an idea, a draft LIP should be submitted as [pull request](https://github.com/livepeer/LIPs/pulls).